 Astronomy Essentials

-When to watch: The moon will be a 1st quarter and 50% illuminated during 2024’s peak of the Perseid meteor shower.
-So the best time to watch for Perseids will be starting around midnight until dawn.
+When to watch: The moon will be a waning gibbous during 2025’s peak of the Perseid meteor shower.
+Many Perseids are bright, so if the moon is up, try blocking it out to enhance your viewing.
 This shower rises to a peak gradually, then falls off rapidly.
 And Perseid meteors tend to strengthen in number as late night deepens into the wee hours before dawn.
 The shower is often best just before dawn.

 Radiant: The radiant rises in the middle of the night and is highest at dawn.
 See chart below.